xiaket/etc/murmur/README.md

 ```

 ## Caching

-- When processing large files, each chunk's transcription is automatically cached as `chunk_XXX.mp3.transcript.txt`
+- When processing large files, each chunk's transcription is automatically cached
-- If processing is interrupted and restarted, cached transcripts will be reused instead of making new API calls
+- If processing is interrupted and restarted, cached transcripts will be reused
-- This saves time and API costs when dealing with network issues or interruptions
+- This saves time when dealing with interruptions

 ## Testing